tenzir/tenzir/web/versioned_docs/version-Tenzir v4.3/contribute/documentation.md

 Our editing workflow looks as follows:

-1. Open <https://excalidraw.com> and click *Upload* in the top left
 2. Select the SVG you would like to edit
 3. Make your edits in Excalidraw
 4. Uncheck the box "Background" to ensure a transparent background.